microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 - Warning - Inserts a warning using DocFx formatted markdown (DFM)
 - Table - Inserts a table from pipeline objects
 - Metadata - Inserts a YAML header
+- Include - Insert content from an external file

 ### Document